rajlaxmi15/projectdocumentation/README.md

 ```
 <img src="https://github.com/user-attachments/assets/17b629ae-9bfe-43f4-a034-79875c882f4a" width="900">

-## Component:
+## Dependencies:
-1. axios: A popular promise-based HTTP client for the browser and Node.js.
+1. [Axios](https://www.npmjs.com/package/axios): A popular promise-based HTTP client for the browser and Node.js.

-2. toast: Likely a library for displaying notifications to the user, possibly a toast message.
+## Request Body:
-3. socket.io: A library for real-time web communication.
+2. **dataToUpdate** (Object): This object contains the data to be sent in the request body.
+The data is typically in JSON format and can include various fields related to the calling tracker (e.g., call count, duration, etc.).

 # API Fetching in React